 Communities create archives because of a lack of representation in or access to records from their pasts.
 Much of the literature emphasizes how marginalized groups distrusted institutional archives after seeing how their lives had been represented or, in some instances, completely omitted.
-As noted by both Joan Nestle and Maxine Wolfe in their histories of the Lesbian Herstory Archives, there was a great need to create a community archives to document histories being lost or ignored.
+As noted by both Joan Nestle and Maxine Wolfe in their histories of the Lesbian Herstory Archives, there was a great need to create a community archives to document histories being lost or ignored.8

-Like queer history in general, activists and community members have written much of the literature on community archives; only relatively recently have scholars and academics begun to study seriously and write about them.
-One of the most prominent is British researcher Andrew Flinn.
-His research into community archives supported the earlier writings by community archivists who stated that when mainstream archival institutions marginalize certain groups, these communities create their own archives and collect materials that would otherwise be lost to the historical record.
-Archivist Elizabeth Knowlton studied this phenomenon in the late 1980s by conducting a survey of gay community archives and institutional archives located in the same city or state.
-Published in 1987, her survey showed that institutional archivists had little knowledge of gay archives or gay rights movements more generally.
-The only queer community records available in these cities were stored in individuals' homes or in community archives.
+Like queer history in general, activists and community members have written much of the literature on community archives; only relatively recently have scholars and academics begun to study seriously and write about them.9 One of the most prominent is British researcher Andrew Flinn.
+His research into community archives supported the earlier writings by community archivists who stated that when mainstream archival institutions marginalize certain groups, these communities create their own archives and collect materials that would otherwise be lost to the historical record.10 Archivist Elizabeth Knowlton studied this phenomenon in the late 1980s by conducting a survey of gay community archives and institutional archives located in the same city or state.
+Published in 1987, her survey showed that institutional archivists had little knowledge of gay archives or gay rights movements more generally.11 The only queer community records available in these cities were stored in individuals' homes or in community archives.12 communities' records.

-More recent literature shows that an important motivation behind the initial founding of community archives was to maintain control over the communities' records.
 This continues to be the case, even as institutional archives have begun collecting community records as well.
 Published interviews with community archives' founders often contain commentary on the importance of community control over archives.
-Ajamu X and Topher Campbell of rukus! in the United Kingdom noted this in their article with Mary Stevens as did Joan Nestle of the Lesbian Herstory Archives in New York and William Walker of the GLBT Historical Society in San Francisco.
+Ajamu X and Topher Campbell of rukus! in the United Kingdom13 noted this in their article with Mary Stevens as did Joan Nestle of the Lesbian Herstory Archives14 in New York and William Walker of the GLBT Historical Society15 in San Francisco.
 Interviews and other published accounts of the beginnings of queer community archives also attest to the grassroots, activist attitudes of their founders and the strong support given by community members who also desired to control their historical collections.
 As Nestle wrote about the Lesbian Herstory Archives, she and other founders wanted "our story . . . preserved by us."
 Accounts by community archives' founders support findings in subsequent research by Flinn with his colleagues Mary Stevens and Elizabeth Shepherd on the importance of dedicated founders and volunteers in creating community archives to preserve history and strengthen community identities.18